-Of course, you are not limited to vegetables and herbs.
+Of course, companion planting is not limited to vegetables, fruit and herbs.
 Flowers too, offer their benefits as well as colour and pollination.

 Asparagus and Tomatoes